wittfabian/djangae/docs/fields.md

 * `editable`: works as normal.
 * `help_text`: works as normal.
 * `verbose_name`: works as normal.
 * `max_length`: limits the number of items allowed in the list/set.
+Note that this is separate to any `max_length` that you might have on the nested `item_field`.

+Both fields also accept the following additional kwargs:

+* `min_length`: Set the minimum number of items allowed in the list/set.

 Djangae makes some effort to provide a sensible form field for `ListField`/`SetField`, but you may find that in some cases you need to customise or change this behaviour to suit your usage.